Caroline Kennedy: Education and personal life

-In 1980, she earned a Bachelor of Arts from Radcliffe College at Harvard University.
-During college, Kennedy had "considered becoming a photojournalist, but soon realized she could never make her living observing other people because they were too busy watching her."
+In 1980, Kennedy earned a Bachelor of Arts degree from Radcliffe College of Harvard University in fine arts.
+During college, she had "considered becoming a photojournalist, but soon realized she could never make her living observing other people because they were too busy watching her."
 After graduating, Kennedy was hired as a research assistant in the Film and Television Department of the Metropolitan Museum of Art in New York.
 She later became a "liaison officer between the museum staff and outside producers and directors shooting footage at the museum", helping coordinate the Sesame Street special Don't Eat the Pictures.
-On December 4, 1984, Caroline was threatened when a man telephoned the museum and stated his name and address while reporting that a bomb had been planted there.
+On December 4, 1984, Kennedy was threatened when a man telephoned the museum and stated his name and address while reporting that a bomb had been planted there.
 Three days later, he was arrested for the threat.
-In 1988, she earned a Juris Doctor from Columbia Law School, graduating in the top ten percent of her class.
+In 1988, Kennedy earned a Juris Doctor from Columbia Law School, graduating in the top 10 percent of her class.
+The following year, Kennedy passed the New York State bar exam.

-Caroline was romantically linked to many famous men, including Mark Shand, the younger brother of Camilla, Queen Consort of the United Kingdom; Guillermo Vilas; Sebastian Taylor, who had previously dated Princess Elizabeth of Yugoslavia; Jonathan Guinness, the son of Jonathan Guinness, 3rd Baron Moyne.
+Kennedy was romantically linked to many famous men, including Mark Shand, Sebastian Taylor, and Jonathan Guinness (of the Guinness family).
 While working at the Met, Kennedy met her future husband, exhibit designer Edwin Schlossberg.
-They married in 1986 at Our Lady of Victory Church in Centerville, Massachusetts.
-Kennedy's first cousin Maria Shriver served as the bride's matron of honor, and Ted later walked her down the aisle.
-Kennedy is sometimes incorrectly referred to as "Caroline Kennedy Schlossberg", but she did not change her name at the time she married.
+They got married in 1986 at Our Lady of Victory Church in Centerville, Massachusetts.
+Kennedy's first cousin, Maria Shriver, served as the matron of honor, and Ted walked her down the aisle.
+Kennedy did not change her surname at the time she married.
 Kennedy has three children: Rose Kennedy Schlossberg (born 1988), Tatiana Celia Kennedy Schlossberg (born 1990), and John Bouvier Kennedy Schlossberg, known as Jack (born 1993).